cangeorgecode/Django_Boilerplate_Free/README.md

-# Django Boilerplate | Build Faster & Cost Less 🚀🚀
+# Django + HTMX Boilerplate for SaaS in 15 Mins 🚀🚀
 ### Are you a developer who's tight on time and budget? 🤔

 ### Introducing Django Boilerplate that helped me build 4 apps in 2 months while working a 9 to 5! 🎉